graphhopper/jsprit/README.md

 ##Contribution

 Any contribution is welcome.
 Feel free to improve jsprit and make pull requests.
+If you want to contribute to jsprit (which would be great), fork the project and build your fork, make changes, run your and jsprit's test cases and make a pull request (see [help.github.contribute](https://help.github.com/articles/fork-a-repo) or [stackoverflow.contribute](http://stackoverflow.com/questions/4384776/how-do-i-contribute-to-others-code-in-github) for details).

 See who has contributed [here](https://github.com/jsprit/jsprit/blob/master/CONTRIBUTORS.md).